-The following bulleted list summarizes the 403b loan rules that need to be followed to stay clear of the early distribution penalties:
+The bulleted list below summarizes the rules to follow to stay clear of the early distribution penalties:

-If an individual fails to pay the amount due, or defaults on a loan, then the IRS will treat the entire loan (not just the remaining balance) as a distribution.
+If an individual fails to pay the amount due, or defaults on a loan, the Internal Revenue Service (IRS) will treat the entire loan (not just the remaining balance) as a distribution.
 In that situation, the 10% early withdrawal penalty will apply.

 Hardship Distribution Rules